-Henry W. Sykes (62) | Independent 2020 voting results: 97.28% for, 2.72% withheld
+Henry W. Sykes (62) | Independent

 Mr. Sykes is the former President and director of MGM Energy Corp., a Canadian public energy company focused on the acquisition and development of hydrocarbon resources in Canada's Northwest Territories and Arctic regions (January 2007 to June 2014).
 He was President of ConocoPhillips Canada (2001 to 2006) and Executive Vice-President, Business Development of Gulf Canada Resources Ltd. before that.